What happens in Fairfax County when the lease ends?

 When renters break the lease

-Sometimes things happen which make a renter to break the lease.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
-If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental owner.
+Sometimes things happen that require a renter to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
+If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 We recommend that the landlord replace the carpet every 5 to 7 years.
-We recommend that the rental owner paint every 5 to 7 years.
+We recommend that the rental investor paint every 5 to 7 years.

-a free archive for rental investors in Fairfax County
+a good archive for rental investors in Fairfax County

-- Before you move a tenant into your investment in Fairfax County
+- Before you put a renter in your rental property in Fairfax County

 - Collections and evictions